Humble Beginnings

 0 min READ

-The development of a fully open-world RPG has so many ingredients.
-From the core gameplay loops to the mechanics and are generally easier said than done.
-Take Witcher 3, for example–Take a contract, investigate, resolve it, get paid (or not), and repeat.
-But in doing each of those steps the player will utilize movement, UI, NPC interactions, combat system, inventory, world/level design, shader performance and tech and SO much more.
+But in doing each of those steps the player will utilize movement, UI, NPC interactions, an engaging combat system, managing inventory, world/level design, shader performance and SO much more.